I recently had a birthday. I am squarely in my forties, and I have decided that I love getting older.

 It is Normal to Feel Some Sadness about Aging

 Eventually I realized that none of us really knows what we are doing.
 How could we?
 No one has ever lived our specific life with our unique personality and life circumstances before.
-Because of this, we do not need to worry about what people think because, in the end, it is irrelevant.
+Because of this, we do not need to worry about what people think.
+That is because, in the end, it is irrelevant.

-I mean, we could live our life according to what everyone else thinks, but if we did that, we would not actually be living our life—we would be living someone else’s life.
-We would also live in a state of perpetual uncertainty and alienation because we would being doing what everyone else thinks we should do, but we would never really know if others’ opinions were right.
+I mean, we could live our life according to what everyone else thinks.
+But if we did that, we would not actually be living our life.
+Rather, we would be living someone else’s life.
+And we would also live in a state of perpetual uncertainty and alienation.
+That is because we would being doing what everyone else thinks we should do.
+However, we would never really know if others’ opinions were right.

 As scary as it is sometimes, we cannot escape taking responsibility for our life, even though we do not know exactly what we are doing.
 How do we take responsibility for our lives well?